-When you give them the opportunity to see a real world exchange of money, it allows them to see all the math skills they probably thought they would never use again in action.
+When you give them the opportunity to see a real-world exchange of money, it allows them to see all the math skills they probably thought a millionaire entrepreneur would never use again in action.

 Give them a chance to choose their own business.